Cumin Rubbed Steak Kabobs with Mexican Street Corn Salad are perfect outdoor grilling food. This is one tasty summertime dish!

 - 2 teaspoons chili powder

-- 2 tbsp fresh chopped cilantro, plus extra for garnish
+- 2 tablespoon fresh chopped cilantro, plus extra for garnish

 - 1 lime juiced

 - 1 tablespoon cumin powder

 - 16 ounces filet mignon steaks, cut into one inch cubes